What is the sprinter body type?

 The stand-out feature that always gives away a sprinter is their glute and hamstring development.

+Long before I ever did a barbell hip thrust or a Bulgarian split squat, I ran sprints as a boy.
 I sprinted in grade school and in my senior year in high school.
 My junior year in high school was the first time I started doing leg workouts in the gym for football.
 Up to that point my lower body workouts were sprinting, jumping, or playing basketball.

 By the time I was a junior at West Chester University I had developed some decent wheels.
 But I was leaving a lot of meat on the bone because my early lifting “program” was a total disaster.
 Bad form, lousy exercise selection, and overtraining were prevalent in those so-called programs.

-I’m not talking about the big, (and mostly fake) wobble wobble butts that a playa from the Himalayas might see at Magic City.
+High, tight glutes and strong hamstrings are the hallmark of the sprinter body type.
+Some sprinters naturally develop big glutes due to genetics and strength training.
+I’m not talking about the big, (and mostly fake) wobble-wobble butts that a player from the Himalayas might see at Magic City.
 I’m talking about the big and powerful glutes you might see at the start line of a competitive 100-meter dash race.

 2) Low Body Fat